-If you notice irregular vaginal bleeding, it’s a good idea to go to your gynecologist.
-You need testing to determine the cause, and to rule out any possible complications
+If you notice irregular vaginal bleeding then you must consult a gynecologist.
+They'll test you to determine the cause and to rule out any possible complications.

 The kind of irregular vaginal bleeding that happens in the middle of your menstrual cycle is known as intermenstrual bleeding or metrorrhagia, as stated in this study by Hospital Virgen del Camino en Pamplona in Spain.

 There are many causes that can lead to this symptom.
 Gynecologists divide them into three main classes, however:

 Because bleeding can originate from any of these three locations, your condition may be due to several reasons.

 If you’d like to know more about vaginal bleeding check out the Six reasons why your period is irregular

 Contraceptive pills and contraceptive devices such as intrauterine devices (IUDs) can cause irregular bleeding according to this study by Universidad de Los Andes in Peru.
 It’s either due to the level of hormones contained in the pills or a problem with the IUD’s placement in the uterus.

 If you’ve started a new contraceptive treatment and this is happening to you, talk with your gynecologist.
 They’ll evaluate your situation and perhaps suggest a different method.